-Dallow Gill with be a hub of activity.
+Dallow Gill will be a hub of activity.
 The facility will be available for use by all Delta schools, supporting enrichment across the curriculum, giving students access to nature and learning important life skills.

 Inside the facility, there will be accommodation for extended visits, washrooms, classrooms and a kitchen.
 Externally, there are plans for a BBQ and a fire pit has been established.
 With access to local farms and designated camping areas for astronomy, the centre is poised to be the jewel in the crown of Delta’s outdoor education provision.

 Alongside schools being encouraged to use the facility for curriculum benefits, Dallowgill will also serve an important purpose for students to learn life skills.
 Teachers will be able to plan weekend and overnight visits so students can learn how to cook basic meals, keep areas clean, share an appreciation for nature and share memorable experiences.